cksdml1014/chanisong/_pages/publications.md

 - **Optimization and Computing Techniques**
   - Applied parallel computing to speed up mechanism synthesis.
-  - Utilized size optimization algorithms, such as **NSGA-II**, to enhance the efficiency of mechanism designs.
+  - Utilized size optimization algorithms, such as NSGA-II, to enhance the efficiency of mechanism designs.

 - **NDA Compliance**: While much of the research remains under NDA (Non-Disclosure Agreement), the advancements achieved through this work are reflected in several **manuscripts** and **patents** currently in preparation.